gslab-econ/gslab_r/README.md

 # Overview

-This repository is used to store R packages created by the GSLab for use in two or more projects/repositories.
+This repository is used to store R packages created by GSLab for use in multiple projects/repositories.
 If a stable release of a package is available from another source, then it should not be stored in this repository.
 Since different users will draw on these packages across multiple projects, we follow a standard strategy for development, testing, and documentation.

 Useful tools on package development are given in the table below.